 Workers Compensation Questions?
 Here a Top Workers Comp Lawyer Tells You What You Need To Know.

 Hi guys, workers' comp injury lawyer Scott DeSalvo here.
-Today we're going to answer the question: What is workers compensation?
+Today we're going to answer the question: What is workers' compensation?
 Stay tuned.

 I get a lot of calls from people who are injured, and they get injured on the job, and they have a million questions about Workers Compensation.

-In every other injury that is caused by another person, you go to regular court.
+For every other injury that is caused by another person, you go to regular court.
 For us in downtown Chicago, it's the Daley Center.
 If you're in Will County, it's the Will County Courthouse.
 If you're in Lake County, it's the Lake County Courthouse.

 But for every kind of injury case, dog bite, car accident, fall-down, medical negligence, whatever it is, you go to the court, there's a judge, you have a right to request a jury, and they decide your case after you do discovery.